-The Thumb instruction set does not contain VFP instructions and therefore cannot access VFP registers.
+The Thumb instruction set, in ARMv6 and earlier, does not contain VFP instructions and therefore cannot access VFP registers.
 When you compile for Thumb, setting --fpu=softvfp+vfpv2 enables the use of ARM Compiler libraries that enable access to the VFP registers using software linkage.